iamkbpark/amazon-sentiwordnet/README.md

 ```

-Pictures below show the labeled annotation distribution of each sentiword.
-We can see two main distributions near 0.0 and near 0.5 because each word has a negative and positive score annotation, e.g.: "limited" has +0.0 and -0.325.
+Pictures below show the label annotation distribution of each sentiword.
+We can see two main distributions near 0.0 and near 0.5 because each word has a negative and positive score annotation, e.g.: "good" has +0.75 and -0.0.

 ```
 > p1 <- ggplot(data, aes(x = pos)) + geom_density() + ylim(c(0.0,2.7)) + ggtitle("Positive labeled")